Cessna 140: Cessna 120

 The Cessna 120 was an economy version of the 140 produced at the same time.
 It had the same engine as the 140, but lacked wing flaps.
 The rear-cabin "D" side windows and electrical system (radios, lights, battery and starter) were optional.
 A 120 outfitted with every factory option would be nearly equivalent to a 140, but the International Cessna 120/140 Association believes that no 120s were originally built this way.
 Despite this, many decades' worth of owner-added options have rendered many 120s almost indistinguishable from a 140 aside from the absence of wing flaps.
 The 120 was dropped from production upon introduction of the 140A in 1949.

 Cessna 140A

 In 1949, Cessna introduced the 140A, a new variant with aluminum-covered wings and single wing struts instead of the fabric wing covering, dual "V" struts, and jury struts fitted on earlier models.
 Standard engines were the Continental C-90-12F or C-90-14F of 90 hp, with the 85 hp Continental C-85-12, C-85-12F, or C-85-14F engines optional.
-The spring-steel gear had been swept 3 in forward on 120 and 140 models in late 1947 so wheel extenders were no longer necessary to counter nose-over tendencies during heavy application of brakes; all 140A models had the improved gear legs.
+The spring-steel gear had been swept 3 in forward on 120 and 140 models in late 1947 so landing gear extenders were no longer necessary to counter nose-over tendencies during heavy application of brakes; all 140A models had the improved gear legs.
 Despite these improvements, sales of the 140 lineup faltered, and the 140A comprised only seven percent of overall 120/140 production.